wearsunscreen/ninety-nine-elm-problems/arithmetic.md

 [Problem 31](p/p31.md) - Determine if an integer is prime.

-[Problem 32](p/p32.md) - Find teh greatest common denominator of two positive integers.
+[Problem 32](p/p32.md) - Find the greatest common denominator of two positive integers.

 [Problem 33](p/p33.md) - Determine if two integer are coprime.